Skip Navigation

 Geography

 South Korea occupies the southern part of the Korean Peninsula, which juts out of the Asian continent.
-South Korea is a mountainous country bordering the Yellow Sea to the west and the East Sea to the east.
-The Southern tip of the country borders the Korea Strait and the East China Sea.
+South Korea is a mountainous country bordering the Yellow Sea to the west and the Sea of Japan (or East Sea as South Korean like it to be named) to the east.
+The southern tip of the country borders the Korea Strait and the East China Sea.
 South Korea is a mix of high mountain ranges, valleys, narrow coastal plains, river basins and rolling hills.
 The majority of the country is very mountainous making only 30% of the land arable.
 South Korea also has claims to over three thousands islands, most of which are small and uninhabited.
-The largest island is Jeju Do that is also the site of South Korea's highest point Hallasan, which is an extinct volcano that is 1,950 m (6,398 ft).
+The largest island is Jeju that is also the site of South Korea's highest point Hallasan, which is an extinct volcano that is 1,950 metres (6,398 feet).

 Regions